HaveFunWithCode/My-Nlp-Projects/keyword_extraction/README.md

 **Predict**

-To predict a sentence based on model build you have 2 option:
+For predicting a sentence based on the built model you have 2 options:

 option1: pass the sentence as input: